 Centers must have and post a visitation policy.
 The visitation policy should also be provided in writing to each lodger upon entry into the center.
-Each center should determine the visitation policy for their site.
+Each center should determine the visitation policy for their site, including a policy for media.